leisurelyrcxf/cmoult/cmoult/CMoult.md

 ##3.1 Bug Fix
 #3.1.1 Unwind Stack
-The original unwind_stack doesn't work if a system call exists.
-This is probably due to the problems below
+The original `unwind_stack` doesn't work if a system call exists.
+This is probably due to but not limited to the reasons below:
 * Reading registers to get all the PC for all frames is not reliable.
 * The original API `int get_cfa_from_frame(um_frame* context, um_data* dbg)` doesn't work in a system call case, cause the cfi is not always the same for different modules.
-* Other potential reasons.

 #3.1.2 Get Local Variable Address
 Dwarf_Attribute can't be directly assigned, e.g., `Dwarf_Attribute a = b;` seems to result in segmenation error.

 #3.1.3 Segmentation Fault in Cmoult Manager
-Due to wrong use of `<system/queue>` and when malloc for string, forget to plus 1 for the ending character.
-I replace the system queue with my own queue implementation because using system queue macros is not easy reading and easy to make error.
+Due to wrong usage of `<system/queue>` and when malloc for string, forget to plus 1 for the ending character.
+I replace the system queue with my own queue implementation because using system queue macros is not easy for reading and much easier to make mistakes.

 #3.1.4 Other Bugs
-May still have some bugs which are not listed above.
+May still have some bugs which are not listed above and have got fixed.

 #3.2 Enhancement
-I added a lot of API to libuminati to enhance its functionality, including but not limited to read/write facilities, watchpoint supports, etc.
+I added a lot of APIs to libuminati to enhance its functionality, including but not limited to read/write facilities, watchpoint supports, etc.

 #3.3 Demos
-I implement demos for different kinds of update for demostrating how to use Cmoult, including
+I implement serveral demos for different kinds of updates for demonstrating how to use Cmoult, including:
 * eager_conversion_update
 * modify_integer_pointer
 * force_quiescence_update